-- ♦ The passing of Proposition 123 increased funding from the state, but capital funding still continues to be reduced by 85% at the state.
-Legislation was passed to add back the capital funding over the next 5 years. - ♦ Approximate 7% increase in assessed values in the area. - Several new housing developments began construction. - ♦ \$36.8 million bond election passed in November 2016 to maintain facilities, update technology, purchase buses, and build a performing arts facility at the high school.
-The performing arts facility at the high school will open for student classes starting in January 2019. - ♦ Legislation passed in April 2018 and the Governor signed the 20X2020 plan.
+- ◆ The passing of Proposition 123 increased funding from the state, but capital funding still continues to be reduced by 35% at the state.
+Legislation was passed to add back the capital funding by 2023. - ♦ Approximate 11% increase in assessed values in the area. - Several new housing developments began construction. - ♦ \$36.8 million bond election passed in November 2016 to maintain facilities, update technology, purchase buses, and build a performing arts facility at the high school.
+The performing arts facility at the high school opened for student classes starting in January 2019.
+The district Transportation/Warehouse opened in October 2019 and the District Service Center is to open in January 2020. - ♦ Legislation passed in April 2018 and the Governor signed the 20X2020 plan.
 The 20X2020 plan states all teachers will receive a 20% increase in salary by the year 2020.
+The Governing Board approve an 11% increase to all teachers for 2018-2019 fiscal year.
+They will continue to provide increases to meet the 20% by 2020-2021 fiscal year.

-All of these factors were considered in preparing the District's budget for the 2019 fiscal year.
+All of these factors were considered in preparing the District's budget for the 2020 fiscal year.